joaoepj/joaoepj/README.md

 - 👀 I’m interested in ... you know what? there are so many things out there...
 - 🌱 With some professional and academic experience in network and systems administration.
 -  :rocket: I’m currently getting used to cloud native and web3 things while transitiong to a DevOps | S.R.E career
-- 💞️ I’m looking to learn go, algorithms, docker
+- 💞️ I’m looking to learn go, algorithms, docker, kubernetes
 - 📫 You can reach me over the Internet